briancappello/flask-unchained/README.md

 **WARNING**: Things work very reliably when the app bundle is a single file, and when everything of the same type (same base class) in bundles is grouped into separate modules/sub-packages.
 However, you are *probably likely* to hit edge-cases when splitting things up piece-meal.
 I just haven't played around with it much so it's uncharted territory.
 The exceptions thrown will have to do with the import order of things, but the error messages will be opaque and appear to have nothing to do with that.
 Without a solid grasp of Python metaprogramming or the internals of Flask Unchained, they are of the very hard to debug magical type.
 (My code worked before.
 All I did was move things around.
 It's still valid Python.
 And now it's blowing up!?
 That kind of "fun" stuff.)

 In this example, by moving `SiteController` into its own module, `ContactSubmissionForm` *must also* live in its own module (or in the same module as the views).
-(This restriction only applies to subclasses of `ModelForm`; regular `FlaskForm`s can live anywhere.)
+(This restriction only applies to subclasses of `ModelForm`; regular `FlaskForm` subclasses can live anywhere.)

 To figure out which things have app factory hooks that allow customizing the module locations, run `flask unchained hooks`: